Bayesian nonparametric boundary detection for multiple areal data: Discussion

+In this paper, we have introduced a flexible Bayesian model for the joint estimation of spatially-dependent densities and performing boundary detection among areas that exhibit strikingly different densities.
+Because the model draws on multiple observations within each spatial unit, it detects boundaries intrinsically, without relying on ad-hoc dissimilarity measures, thereby widening its applicability across a broad range of applied contexts.
+The model takes a logistic multivariate CAR prior for the weights of the assumed mixtures, and this prior incorporates the random adjacency graph.

-Our study demonstrates the model's ability to detect markedly different empirical densities between spatially neighboring areas, validated through both simulation and real-case scenarios.
-Specifically, our analysis reveals a clear division in the city of Los Angeles, with a wealthier bay area, encompassing affluent neighborhoods like Beverly Hills, and a less affluent region covering downtown LA and the southern part of the city.
+Our methodology proves valuable in identifying areas with significant disparities in population income in the greater Los Angeles region.
+For policymakers, urban planners, and politicians committed to fostering more equitable policies, such information is instrumental in strategically planning interventions to mitigate social and economic inequalities.
+Specifically, our analysis reveals a clear division in the city of Los Angeles, with a wealthier bay area, encompassing affluent neighbourhoods like Beverly Hills, and a less affluent region covering downtown LA and the southern part of the city.
 This division aligns with findings from various studies and reports by sociologists, economists, and policymakers, affirming the robustness of the inference our model provides.